angad-singh/cs349/assignments/a2/a2grades.md

 1. [5/5] Makefile exists, `make` and `make run` works successfully with default arguments.

-2. [5/10] Model-View-Controller (MVC) used effectively (i.e. shape model contained in a model class, at least two views used to represent the canvas and/or toolbars).
+2. [10/10] Model-View-Controller (MVC) used effectively (i.e. shape model contained in a model class, at least two views used to represent the canvas and/or toolbars).

--5 There is only one view

 ## ADDITIONAL/BONUS FEATURES (10 + 10 optional bonus)